-This week in the news, a woman erupted into a racist and demeaning rant, verbally attacking a public outreach worker at a city park closed in response to a spike in COVID-19 cases.
-Her cutting attacks, fueled from hate, echoed a primitive US-against-Them mentality.
+This week in the news, a woman erupted into a racist and demeaning rant, verbally attacking a public outreach worker at a city park closed in response to the recent spike in COVID-19 cases.
+Her cutting attacks, fueled from hate, echoed a primitive US-against-THEM mentality.
 “We,” she self-righteously vented, “pay taxes.”
 She punctuated this assault with “go back from where you came from” as she stormed away.
 Her tirade earned her the dubious title of a “Karen.”

 "We struggle with much more than an epidemic and racial injustice; common decency, kindness, and compassion have become unfashionable."

 We shouldn’t conclude a global epidemic of indifference from a single incident.
 Unfortunately, this story isn’t unique, repeatedly played out in countless examples across this great nation.
 Perhaps, seething hatred and intolerance is nothing new.
 Many can attest to that.
 However, the hidden ugliness is now exposed through video testimonies, captured by smart devises.
 Our inner darkness that we prefer to deny is brought to light.

 The internet notoriously coaxed meanness with a promise of anonymity.
 We attacked others while dodging normal social sanctions.
 But notably, there seems to be a shift from chatrooms to brazen attacks in broad daylight, meanness expressed while looking into the eyes of the victim—and the agitator feels nothing.